JAM-clocking/ATC24Rainmeter/README.md

 ### Requirement

-Min - window 7/8 (untested), 4GB ram
+Min - window 7/8 (untested), 4GB ram or more

-Preffered - Window 10 or 11, 8GB ram
+Preffered - Window 10 or 11, 8GB ram or more

 #